+NOTE 2 Deltas for corner extremes are optional.
+Depending upon the needs of a particular font design, deltas can be added for none, some or all of the corner extremes.
+In the first example above, the design-space corners in the upper left and lower left of the diagram correspond to the minimum and maximum values for one of the axes, and so deltas in those corners are needed to provide variation on that axis.
+But deltas for the upper right and lower right corners are optional; in this example, supplemental deltas are added only for the upper right corner.

 As noted above, an intermediate region provides an axis scalar function with a triangular, or “tooth”, shape.
 A pair of intermediate regions that barely overlap and that have a sharp incline at the overlap can be used to provide an inflection point along an axis in regard to some variation behavior.

 Note that each intermediate region has its own associated delta values, and deltas can be used to give some sharp transition at the overlap point.
-For example, contour points could suddenly shift to make some element of a glyph's structure appear or disappear, as illustrated in the following figure:
+For example, contour points could suddenly shift to make some element of a glyph's structure appear or disappear, as illustrated in the following figure.

 Glyph structure simplified at heavier weights